makersacademy/airport_challenge/MYREADME.md

  - Create Airport Class.

 ## Airport message
- - Run feature test on Airport instant responding to plane_in_airport?
+ - Run feature test to land(plane) at Airport
- - Created unit test for the plane_in_airport? method.
+ - Created unit test for the land method.
- - Defined plane_in_airport? method.
+ - Defined lane method within Airport class

 ## Plane Object

- - Run a feature test to create new plane object.
+ - Run a feature test to create new Plane object.
- - Implement unit test for Airport constant
+ - Implement unit test to define Plane constant
- - Create Airport Class.
+ - Create Plane Class.

 ## Plane messages
- 1. Ran feature test on Plane instant responding to land
+ -  Run a feature test to check if plane is at airport
- 2. Created unit test for the land method.
+ -  Created unit test for the at_airport? method
- 3. Defined land method.
+ -  Defined at_airport? method.
- 4. Repeated steps 1-3 for take_off message.
+---